 Also nitrate shows cold-season maxima and warm-season minima (see Table 3 and FIG. 6b).
-The inset distribution presented within NO_3^- seasonal variation (FIG. 6b) suggests that, in summer, the coarse PM fraction can bring significant contributions to the aerosol atmospheric burden of nitrate.
-In our work, fine particulate NO_3^- mass concentrations varied from 0.31 to 3.62 μ g m-3 (Table 3) and these data are in very good agreement with those predicted for Europe in a modelling study performed by Backes et al. (2016).
-The data obtained in the present work over the cold seasons (3.62 \pm 1.10 μ g m-3 in January, February, December as the coldest months of the year, and $2.65 \pm 0.38 \mu$ g m-3 over January, February, March, October, November, and December) seem to be in reasonably good agreement with those predicted for Europe by Backes et al. (2016).
-In contrast, the $0.59 \pm 0.30 \mu$ g m-3 NO_3^- concentration in PM{2.5} measured over the warm seasons (including the April month characterised by predominant air-mass buoyancy, and decreasing down to $0.44 \pm 0.12 \mu$ g m-3 if the April month is excluded) is lower than that predicted by Backes et al. (2016) (abundances as high as 0.8μ g m-3 over summer).
-Similarly to the NH4+ case, this might reflect the susceptibility of NO_3^- to be transferred to the gas phase over the warm seasons.
-The NO_3^- mass concentrations in both $PM{2.5}$ and PM{10} had a statistically significant correlation with RH, temperature, mixing layer depth and particles loading (Table 3, detailed statistics in Table S 4).
+The inset distribution presented within $NO_3^-$ seasonal variation (FIG. 6b) suggests that, in summer, the coarse PM fraction can bring significant contributions to the aerosol atmospheric burden of nitrate.
+In our work, fine particulate $NO_3^-$ mass concentrations varied from 0.31 to 3.62 $\mu$ g m-3 (Table 3) and these data are in very good agreement with those predicted for Europe in a modelling study performed by Backes et al. (2016).
+The data obtained in the present work over the cold seasons (3.62 $\pm$ 1.10 $\mu$ g m-3 in January, February, December as the coldest months of the year, and 2.65 $\pm$ 0.38 $\mu$ g m-3 over January, February, March, October, November, and December) seem to be in reasonably good agreement with those predicted for Europe by Backes et al. (2016).
+In contrast, the 0.59 $\pm$ 0.30 $\mu$ g m-3 $NO_3^-$ concentration in $PM{2.5}$ measured over the warm seasons (including the April month characterised by predominant air-mass buoyancy, and decreasing down to 0.44 $\pm$ 0.12 $\mu$ g m-3 over summer).
+Similarly to the $NH_4^+$ case, this might reflect the susceptibility of $NO_3^-$ to be transferred to the gas phase over the warm seasons.
+The $NO_3^-$ mass concentrations in both $PM{2.5}$ and $PM{10}$ had a statistically significant correlation with RH, temperature, mixing layer depth and particles loading (Table 3, detailed statistics in Table S 4).
 However, it has to be observed that highly acidic aerosols expected over all seasons have the potential to affect the partitioning of HNO3 to the gas phase, producing low nitrate aerosol levels.
 Guo et al. (2015) also report low nitrate aerosol levels during summer.
-Moreover, NO3-1 heterogeneous formation (i.e., condensation or absorption of NO2 in moist aerosols or N2O5 oxidation and HNO3 condensation) generally relates to RH and the particulate loading (Wang et al., 2006; Ianniello et al., 2011).
+Moreover, NO3- heterogeneous formation (i.e., condensation or absorption of NO2 in moist aerosols or N2O5 oxidation and HNO3 condensation) generally relates to RH and the particulate loading (Wang et al., 2006; Ianniello et al., 2011).
 At the investigated site, this process might be of similar importance as the gas-particle conversion, which implies oxidation of precursor gases, such as NO3, to nitrate via HNO3 formation and involving photochemical processes.
 The high concentration of NO3- during the cold seasons might also be caused by higher NH3 atmospheric levels from yet unaccounted sources, which could neutralize gas-phase H2SO4 and HNO3 to produce ammonium salts (vide infra).
-Reactive nitrogen species are emitted to the atmosphere mainly in the forms of NO_x (from transport or power generation) and NH3 (agriculture).
+Reactive nitrogen species are emitted to the atmosphere mainly in the forms of NOx (from transport or power generation) and NH3 (agriculture).
 In Iasi, the animal husbandry sector (open and closed barns, manure storage/spreading) is most likely an important NH3 source.
 Moreover, the high relative humidity observed in the cold seasons could offer suitable conditions for significant fractions of